 A vast majority of people have decided to extend their passion of photography from smartphones to DSLR cameras.
 Since new DSLR cameras are expensive, many people have opted for used cameras.

 The best thing about second-hand DSLR cameras is that they have been tried and tested.
 A vast majority will be available as a kit (second-hand DSLR camera with lenses and additional accessories) which is a bargain for a beginner.
 Why?
-You don’t have to invest in new lens which are also very expensive.
+You don’t have to invest in new lenses which are also very expensive.

 The question remains – is it worth it to buy a pre-owned camera?